kaya wilkins’s debut movie is a psychosexual lesbian coming-of-age story

 "Thelma" is not your average college romance drama.

 Joachim Trier auditioned a lot of experienced actors for his psychosexual lesbian thriller Thelma.
 Then he met Kaya Wilkins, a Brooklyn-based Scandinavian musician and model.
-Thelma’s plot is fairly wild: a sheltered Norwegian college student falls in love with her classmate Anja (Kaya), triggering a mysterious condition characterized by grand mal seizures and telekinetic powers.
+Thelma’s plot is fairly wild: a sheltered Norwegian college student falls in love with her classmate Anja (Kaya), triggering a mysterious condition characterised by grand mal seizures and telekinetic powers.
 As far as I’m aware, Kaya has never been apparated through a glass window by an anguished lover.
 But vibe-wise, she’s the same on-screen as she is IRL: mysterious, perceptive, and really, really nice.
 Also, Kaya had never been in a movie before.

 “Me not being an actor, I used a lot of my own emotional landscape,” Kaya explains.
 She also gives huge credit to the actor who plays her on-screen love interest, Eili Harboe — an immensely talented up-and-coming actress who she clicked with immediately.
 The chemistry between Thelma and Anja — which ranges from awkward sexual tension to unbridled passion — is the film’s true driving force.
 Thelma is as much a coming-of-age story as it is a supernatural horror.